 Cordiano agrees.
 “A big reason why teens (and people in general) use the word, ‘like,’ is to fill space while speaking.
 Adults do this too, although adults may be more likely to use other filler words, such as ‘umm’ or ‘ahh’.”

 For some parents, the verbal tic is simply too annoying to stand.
 “My oldest daughter used to say, ‘like,’ all the time,” says Karen Vargas, whose two teenage sons have never picked up the habit.
 “It drove us all completely crazy!
 Sometimes it was hard to even have a conversation with her.”

 Others worry that it will make their teenager appear unprofessional in job or academic interviews, but Cordiano says not to worry.
 “For most teenagers, this isn’t something that parents need to be too concerned about, although many parents describe it as annoying.
-Similar to slang used by previous generations during the teen years, most of today’s teens tend to decrease their overuse of this word, especially in professional situations, as they mature.”
+Similar to teen slang used by previous generations, most of today’s teens tend to decrease their overuse of this word, especially in professional situations, as they mature.”

 If it’s a concern for you, there are ways around it.

 3 Strategies to Decrease Saying the Word “Like”:

 Cordiano says, “Parents can do a little bit of coaching to decrease its use or to use it correctly.
 Help your teens to become more aware of their use of the word.”
 A great strategy for increasing awareness is to simply keep count of the number of “likes” your teen utters in a day.
 They may be surprised at the total.